Calflora Taxon Report

 JEF + PLANTSFranseria dumosa

 [Wikipedia] Range: Ambrosia dumosa, the burro-weed or white bursage, a North American species of plants in the family Asteraceae.
-It is a common constituent of the creosote-bush scrub community throughout the Mojave desert of California, Nevada, and Utah and the Sonoran Desert of Arizona and northwestern Mexico (Baja California, Baja California Sur, Sonora, Chihuahua) (contributed by Mary Ann Machi)
+It is a common constituent of the creosote-bush scrub community throughout the Mojave desert of California, Nevada, and Utah and the Sonoran Desert of Arizona and northwestern Mexico (Baja California, Baja California Sur, Sonora, Chihuahua) (link added by Mary Ann Machi)

 Suggested Citation